cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 value relevant to their organization.

-The desire to refocus delivery teams on their core focus and reduce duplication of effort across the organisation has motivated enterprises to implement and platforms for cloud-native computing.
+The desire to refocus delivery teams on their core focus and reduce duplication of effort across the organisation has motivated enterprises to implement platforms for cloud-native computing.
 By investing in platforms, enterprises can:

 1. Reduce the cognitive load on product teams and thereby accelerate product